Fast read

 Accumulation meter

-A house with an off-peak water heater usually has two accumulation meters — one for the water heater and one for everything else, such as power, lighting, air conditioning, etc. The meters with the spinning disk are a typical version of a traditional accumulating electricity meter.
-Overall not too smart, as they do not allow any sophisticated demand-driven billing.
-A majority of Australian homes in established areas still have these meters.
+A house with an off-peak water heater usually has two meters.
+One meter is for the water heater, and the other is for everything else, such as power, lighting, and air conditioning.
+The meters with the spinning disk are a typical version of a traditional accumulating electricity meter.

 Digital interval meter